 Consultation closes 11 November 2019.

 Thank you to everyone who participated in this consultation.
-The Project Team are currently reviewing all feedback received and will report back shortly.
+The amendment was gazetted on 25 September 2020.

 The proposed LMLEP 2014 amendments seek to change the rules applying to development in Windale by: